ozansap/Physics/README.md

 This is a simple physics sandbox made using vanilla HTML, CSS and JS.

 The web app is hosted at [physics.ozansap.com](https://physics.ozansap.com). \
-It does not work on mobile
+It does not work on mobile.

 ## Features
 - [x] - Circle to circle collisions